Paying by Electronic Banking

 Food Purchase & Preparation

-Wine is obviously the star of the show, but cheese is a great support act and contributes to the whole ambience of the evening.
-We thank those members who volunteer to provide cheese for the monthly tastings, this is very much appreciated.
+We thanks our volunteers who help by providing cheese for the monthly tastings.
+Wine is obviously the star of the show, but cheese is a great support act and contributes to the whole ambience of the evening, so your time and efforts are much appreciated.

 - The cost of the above will typically be around £30 to £40, depending upon numbers.
 This should be reclaimed from the Treasurer at the tasting on production of receipts, so please keep them.